-- While the business owner does not need to have had previous management experience, some knowledge on the subject goes a long way, even if they have just read a couple of books and have a rough structure for how they are going to approach it.
+- While the business owner does not need to have previous management experience, some knowledge on the subject goes a long way, even if they have just read a couple of books and have a rough structure for how they are going to approach it.

-The reality is that most entrepreneurs don’t have some, if not all of these in place within their business.
+The reality is that most entrepreneurs don’t have some, if not all, of these in place within their business.
 And that is ok because to start your business and be a solopreneur, you don’t need them.
 However, that changes when you start hiring, particularly when you are hiring someone that is to be performing specific tasks e.g. a Virtual Assistant, rather than someone that is operating at a management level.

 The Hidden Costs of Recruiting into a Business that is Not Structured for a Team

-An OBM can craft job specs that actually attract the right candidates, screen applications and create systemised training and onboarding procedures that can be automated for every new hire in the future.
+An operations consultant can craft job specs that actually attract the right candidates, screen applications and create systemised training and onboarding procedures that can be automated for every new hire in the future.
 They can create Standard Operating Procedures to reduce the amount of time you spend training, improve quality and ensure consistency and restructure your project management system to make delegation easy and communication clear.
 They can help craft a strategy on how to motivate and lead your team to get the results and standards you require and then show you how to implement it.

-And most of importantly of all, they get all of this done behind the scenes while you carry on doing what you do best, serving your clients.
+And most importantly of all, they get all of this done behind the scenes while you carry on doing what you do best, serving your clients.

 That’s A Wrap!

 Hiring is hard and managing people takes more skills and thought than you’d first think.
-It also generally requires a fundamental shift in the way your business is set up and the way it operates and to be honest unless you have a few years management experience already, it can be a long and hard lesson.
+It also generally requires a fundamental shift in the way your business is set up and the way it operates and to be honest, unless you have a few years of management experience already, it can be a long and hard lesson.